 1. Don’t Get Too Far Ahead of Yourself

 When you are stressed or anxious, your brain can get ahead of you, thinking about all the negative possibilities for life if things don’t turn out the way you want.
-You may think about failing out of school, not getting into college, not getting a job, and so on.
+You may think about not getting into college, not getting a job, or being fired from your job, not finding the right partner, or getting divorced, and so on.
 It’s really important to take a step back and ask yourself what specific thing you’re anxious about today.
 Then focus just on that specific stressor and what are the next steps you need to take to cope.

 When you get stressed, your body goes into a “fight or flight response” as your heart rate speeds up, the stress hormone cortisol surges through your body, glucose and adrenalin surge through your brain and your body readies itself for doing battle or running away.
 The types of stressors our ancestors faced tended to be marauding lions and tigers, so these were appropriate responses at the time.
 But today they can get you off-track if the stressor you’re dealing with is a chronic situation or one that requires careful thought.
 Taking slow, steady, rhythmic breaths (about 6 breaths per minute) helps your parasympathetic nervous system put the brakes on “fight or flight” and calm down as your brain and body start to perceive safety.